-Instead, my father watched TV.
-A lot of it.
+Instead, my father watched TV—a lot of it.

-So I shut up.
-With nowhere to go and nothing to say, though, I found myself spending a lot of time watching TV with my dad.
+So, I decided to shut up.
+However, with nowhere to go and little to say, I found myself spending a lot of time parked in front of the TV with my dad.
 We quickly settled into a routine.
-Each afternoon, we tuned into "Jeopardy!"
-Once the afternoon news was over, it was on to "Wheel of Fortune."
-Then we would switch over to PBS and catch an episode of "Antiques Roadshow," "History Detectives" or "Rick Steves’ Europe."
+Each afternoon, we tuned into Jeopardy!
+Once the afternoon news was over, it was on to Wheel of Fortune.
+Later in the evenings, we would switch over to PBS and catch an episode of Antiques Roadshow, History Detectives or Rick Steves’ Europe.

-That was our nightly ritual.
+That became our nightly ritual.